top of page

 If in doubt, ask the charity to show its approval reference or check LHDN’s published list (PDF).

 • Where to check: LHDN’s official guidance page and the “List of Guidelines Under Subsection 44(6)” (PDF) are the authoritative sources.
-Always use LHDN material when validating an NGO.
+Always use LHDN material when validating an NGO in Malaysia.

 Below are commonly known organisations that publish their LHDN approval on their websites, donors should still verify the current approval period before donating: